Alperen Sengun NBA Preview vs. the Nuggets

 Alperen Sengun Insights vs. the Nuggets

-- On the glass, the Nuggets are sixth in the NBA, giving up 42.3 rebounds per game.
+- On the glass, the Nuggets have given up 42.6 rebounds per contest, which puts them eighth in the NBA.

-- The Nuggets allow 24.6 assists per game, sixth-ranked in the league.
+- The Nuggets concede 24.8 assists per game, ninth-ranked in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!